 The following is an example of a resume for a high school student.
-It includes both formal and informal work experience, volunteering, and academic achievements.
-The resume lists work experience first, followed by the student's volunteer experience and achievements, and then her education.
-If you have no formal work experience, you should know how to format your resume to appropriately reflect this.
+It includes both formal and informal work experience, volunteering and academic achievements.
+The resume lists work experience first, followed by the student's volunteer experience and achievements and then education.
+If you have no formal work experience, you should know how to format your resume to reflect this appropriately.

 Also, note that the resume has a summary that focuses on the student's skills that are the best match for the job they are applying for.
 This way, the employer can see at a glance why the applicant would be a good candidate for the job.

 6 Oak Street

 Arlington, VA 54321

-Honor roll high school student with extensive experience working with youth all ages, who has been praised and awarded for her organizational skills and ability to develop fun, engaging activities for youth of all ages, seeks an entry-level child position with an area child care provider or retail firm.
+Honor roll high school student with extensive experience working with youth of all ages, who has been praised and awarded for her organizational skills and ability to develop fun, engaging activities for youth of all ages, seeks an entry-level child position with an area child care provider or retail firm.